-Remeasurements of the net defined benefit liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the Remeasurements of the net defined benefit liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiting (if any, excluding interest), are recognised immediately in OCI.
-They are included in retain earnings in the Statement of changes in equity and in the balance sheet.
-The Company determines the net interest expense (income) on the net defined benefit liability (asset) for the period by applying the discount rate determined by reference to market yields at the end of the reporting period in government bonds.
-This rate is applied on the net defined benefit liability (asset) during the period as a result of contributions and benefit payments.
-Net interest expense and other expenses related to defined benefit plans are recognised in profit or loss.
-Changes in the present value of the defined benefit obligation resulting from plan amendments or curtailments are recognised immediately in profit or loss as past service.
+Remeasurements of the net defined benefit liability, which comprise actuarial gains and losses, the return on plan assets (excluding interest) and the effect of the asset ceiling (if any, excluding interest), are recognised immediately in OCI.
+They are included in retained earnings in the Statement of changes in equity and in the balance sheet.
+The Company determines the net interest expense (income) on the net defined benefit liability (asset) for the period by applying the discount rate determined by reference to market yleids at the end of the reporting period on government bonds.
+This rate is applied on the net defined benefit liability (asset), both as determined at the start of the annual reporting period, taking into account any changes in the net defined benefit liability (asset) during the period as a determined at the start of the annual reporting period, taking into account any changes in the net defined benefit plans are recognised in profit or loss.
+Changes in the present value of the defined benefit obligation resulting from plan amendments or curtailments are recognised immediately in profit or loss as past service cost.

-Compensated absence - Encashable The liabilities for earned leave and sick leave that are not expected to be settled wholly within 12 months are measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.
+Compensated absence - Encashable

+The liabilities for earned leave and sick leave that are not expected to be settled wholly within 12 months are measured as the present value of expected future payments to be made in respect of services provided by employees up to the end of the reporting period using the projected unit credit method.
 The benefits are discounted using the discount rates for Government Bonds at the end of the reporting period that have terms approximating to the terms of the related obligation.
 Remeasurement as a result of experience adjustments and changes in actuarial assumptions are recognised in the Statement of Profit and Loss.

-Share based payments Share-based compensation benefits are provided to employees via the "Xplore Employee Stock Option Plan 2023" (ESOP scheme) of the Parent Company.
+Share based payments

+Share-based compensation benefits are provided to employees via the "Xplore Employee Stock Option Plan 2023" (ESOP scheme) of the Parent Company.
 The fair value of options granted under the ESOP scheme is recognised as an employee benefits expense with a corresponding increase in equity in the books of its parent company.
-The total amount to be expensed is determined by reference to the fair value of the options granted including the impact of any non-vesting conditions (e.g. the requirement for employees to serve or hold shares for a specific period of time)
+The total amount to be expensed is determined by reference to the fair value of the options granted